A T Still University of Health Sciences logo

 Key Highlights

-• Founded in 1892 by Dr. Andrew Taylor Still, it is the world's first osteopathic medical school.
+• Founded in 1892 by Dr. Andrew Taylor Still, establishing the world's first osteopathic medical school.

 Timeline